SAP-samples/datasphere-fedml/Azure/docs/fedml_azure.md

 `is_dwc_connection_required` [(bool)](https://docs.python.org/3/library/functions.html#bool)
 default value: True
-When set to True, it copies the SAP DWC connection config file `config.json` from `config_file_path` to `source_directory` specified in `config_args`.
-This config file is used for connection to SAP DWC during the training.
-When SAP DWC connection is not required for the training run, set the parameter to False.
+When set to True, it copies the SAP Datasphere connection config file `config.json` from `config_file_path` to `source_directory` specified in `config_args`.
+This config file is used for connection to SAP Datasphere during the training.
+When SAP Datasphere connection is not required for the training run, set the parameter to False.

 `config_file_path` [(str)](https://docs.python.org/3/library/stdtypes.html#str)
 default value: None
-The file path of the 'config.json' file which contains the connection details of SAP DWC.
+The file path of the 'config.json' file which contains the connection details of SAP Datasphere.

 #### **Returns**